sonnenhaft/rl-kanban/docs/configuration.md

 * `allowGroupExpand`: enable/disable group expanding to detailed view
 * `barredColumnMessage`: Text to show when in an invalid workflow state column
 * `disableDefaultMessaging`: Hide UI in empty swim lanes
+* `enableMultiSelect`: enable/disable selection of multiple task cards with ctrl-click
 * `groupContentType`: Help text, describing type of groups source (used for empty state, in groups canvas)
 * `groupsCollapseButtonText`: Text for collapse/expand button in groups canvas, for expanded state
 * `groupsExpandButtonText`: Text for collapse/expand button in groups canvas, for collapsed state